iarellano/sla-reporting/README.md

 # sla-reporting

-Allows to capture SLA statistics per application consuming the microgateway and send them to splunk
+Allows to capture SLA statistics per application consuming the microgateway and optionaly send them to splunk or store them in file system

 ## Install dependencies